Protecting Your Rights Against Sex Crimes Accusations

 A felony conviction for a sexual assault or a sex offense against a minor or other vulnerable person is usually a no-parole offense — you must serve 85 percent of your sentence before you can even get a parole hearing.
 It also means lifetime registry as a sex offender when you get out.

 People accused of committing a sex offense commonly face trumped-up criminal charges.
 One client, if convicted, would have faced sex offender status for allegedly slapping a girl’s backside, another faced felony charges because his daughter was home when he passed out naked in his bedroom.
-Mr. Wellborn can intervene in these trumped-up cases to try to get charges dismissed or reduced.
+Christopher A. Wellborn can intervene in these trumped-up cases to try to get charges dismissed or reduced.

 If the case goes forward, he is a skilled trial lawyer with a background as a prosecutor; he knows how to challenge the police investigation, DNA evidence, victim testimony and other facets of the case against you.
 We aim to avoid a felony conviction if at all possible.
-If the prosecutor won’t make a reasonable plea bargain, Chris Wellborn will vigorously defend you at trial.
+If the prosecutor won’t make a reasonable plea bargain, Christopher A. Wellborn will vigorously defend you at trial.

 Consult With An Experienced Attorney